 Our most frequent visitors to the bird feeders are Goldfinches and Coal Tits, but we also see plenty of Blue Tits, Great Tits, Chaffinches, Bramblings and Robins.
 There’s a pair of Collared Doves who drop in from time to time, plus the odd Magpie and a Crow or two.
 We usually have a pair of Blackbirds rearing their broods in the shrubs and trees as well as Sparrows, some of which nest in the shrubs while several pairs raise broods under the eaves at the back of the house.
 As both the field and garden are inhabited by Field Mice, Shrews and Voles as well as an occasional Stoat, we often spot Sparrow Hawks and Owls on the hunt.
 We are often serenaded on summer evenings by the emotive cry of Curlews, but nothing signals the passing of the seasons like the coming and going of the Swallows.

-We quite often see Woodpeckers visiting our birdfeeders, but Bullfinches are very infrequent visitors.
+We often see Woodpeckers visiting our birdfeeders, but Bullfinches are very infrequent visitors.

-Not strictly “wildlife”, but a frequent visitor was a feral cockerel, probably an escapee from a local farm; he lived in the wild, roaming freely throughout the neighbourhood for several years.
+Not strictly “wildlife” but a frequent visitor for a while was a feral cockerel, probably an escapee from a local farm; he lived in the wild, roaming freely throughout the neighbourhood for several years.

-Imagine my surprise when, moving a large plant pot with crocks inside, I came across a Lizard…. the first and only one I’ve ever seen in the Peak District, though you can be sure it isn’t alone…. there must be several more Lizards not too far away from this one.
+Imagine my surprise upon moving a large plant pot with a few crocks inside to come across a Lizard….. the first and only one I’ve ever seen in the Peak District, though you can be sure it is not alone….. there must be severalmore Lizards not too far away from this one.

-I often find Frogs and the occasional Toad, and even the odd Newt hiding beneath heavy stone slabs.
+I often find Frogs and the occasional Toad, and even the odd Newt hiding beneath heavy stones.

 In order to increase the slug-eating reptile population, I am planning a pond.
 However, on ground that is largely rock beneath a thin layer of soil, it will need to be a shallow pond.

-Making use of one of the few areas of level ground, the pond area is drawn with the help of a length of garden hose.
+Making use of one of the few areas of level ground, the proposed pond is drawn with the help of a length of garden hose

 Although digging was begun at the end of 2019, it was delayed by winter and, as we approached the point of needing to import sand, underlay and liner, the Covid19 pandemic brought things to a halt; installing such a large pond liner was going to need several strong pairs of hands….. just not possible during social distancing.